 For a $100 fee, the inspector will verify the ownership of the parts used in the rebuild and make certain the vehicle meets Michigan Vehicle Code requirements.

 A list of certified salvage vehicle inspectors by geographic region and by county is available online.
-You can also call the Michigan Department of State's Bureau of Driver and Vehicle Programs at (517) 373-9294.
+You can also call the Michigan Department of State's Business Compliance and Regulation Division at (517) 335-1259.

 Once the vehicle is repaired, titling it is simply a matter of bringing the salvage title, an Application for Salvage Vehicle Inspection (Form TR-13A), and an original Salvage Vehicle Recertification (Form TR-13B), which is available only to law enforcement officers, to a Secretary of State branch office.